austinsonger/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_15_Azure Sentinel.md

 1. On the **Review and create** tab of the **Analytic rule wizard - Create new rule** blade, click **Create**.

-    >**Note**: You now have a new active rule called **Playbook Demo**.
+    >**Note**: You now have a new active rule called **AZ500-PB1**.
 If an event identified by the rue logic occurs, it will result in a medium severity alert, which will generate a corresponding incident.

 #### Task 6: Invoke an incident and review the associated actions.